Mackey profunctors

 \subsection{Autoequivalences.}

 Proposition~\ref{tate.le} is essentially a reformulation of \cite[Corollary 7.10]{mackey}.
 The full story in \cite{mackey} is considerably more elaborate.
 Roughly speaking, one refines the gluing data description obtained in Proposition~\ref{tate.le} to a certain DG coalgebra, and then uses it to give a full description of the category $\DM(G,R)$.
-We will not need this.
+We do not attempt to re-do it in this paper.
 However, we will prove one useful corollary of Proposition~\ref{tate.le}.

 Consider the full subcategory

 spanned by special objects, as in \eqref{ds.2.eq}.
 As in \eqref{q.st.g}, we have a natural equivalence